CYANH1LL/Membership-protocol/README.md

-# MP1
-An Implementation of Membership Protocol - programming assignment for Coursera Cloud Computing Concepts, Part 1.
+An Implementation of Membership Protocol based on SWIM.